 - If your tablet model does not respond to the above methods, look into its documentation or try experimenting; you will soon find out how to take a screenshot on Windows.

-9. Take a Screenshot with the Xbox Game Bar
+9. Snapshot on Windows 11 With the Xbox Game Bar

 You can also use the Xbox Game Bar to make a Windows screenshot or capture video by following the steps below: